rkolbi/RRF-machine-config-files/Prusa MK3s/README.md

 <br>:warning:Once you have changed/verified the motor settings, review the networking top portion of the file.
 When completed, copy all the files located in the 'sys' directory over to your sd-card's 'sys' folder.
 Additionally, copy the files located in the 'macros' folder over to your sd-card's 'macros' folder. _More can be read about sd-card here: https://duet3d.dozuki.com/Wiki/SDCard, more can be read about macros here: https://duet3d.dozuki.com/Wiki/Macros._

 2) **:wrench:Sensorless Homing / Stallguard sensitivity.**
-As the configuration files are for using 0.9 X/Y steppers, you most likely need to adjust your stallguard and sensorless homing.
-For stallguard sensitivity, look for the "M915" gcode in the config.g file.
+As the given configuration files were authored while using 0.9 degree stepper motors on the X and Y axis, you may need to adjust your stallguard sensitivity and sensorless homing.
+For stallguard sensitivity, look for the "M915" in the config.g file.
 A good explanation on how to calibrate stallguard can be read here: https://duet3d.dozuki.com/Wiki/Stall_detection_and_sensorless_homing.

  3) **:bulb:Use the included Macros to unload the filament.**
 **"Set Filament Type"** - This macro asks what type filament you are going to use; PLA, PETg, ABS, or PC.
 Based on the selection, this macro rewrites the "Heat Nozzle" macro to heat the nozzle for the selected filament type.  *Note: This macro only has to be executed once for the given filament type change as it's settings are nonvolatile, regardless of reset or power off.*